 “Does it really matter?”
 She replied curtly.
 “We could just clean it later!”

 “A weapon with no fingerprints is just a possible murder weapon, and that’s all.
-A weapon with someone else’s fingerprints is a far more interesting situation, which is definitely more desirable!”
+A weapon with someone else’s fingerprints is a far more interesting thing and definitely more desirable!”
 I explained.

-“How could you know it has fingerprints at all?”
+“How could you even know it has fingerprints at all?”
 She asked me.

 “Well, now, I surely know it doesn’t!”

-And I quickly wiped the gun clean and dropped it in the right pocket of the bellhop’s coat.
-Lara patiently waited for me to finish the task and move away, and then she kneeled down by the corpse.
+I quickly wiped the gun clean and dropped it in the right pocket of the bellhop’s coat.
+Lara patiently waited for me to finish, and when I stepped away, she knelt by the corpse.

 “Would you please give me a hand here?”
 She roared with annoyance after a while, still trying to push the armchair with the dead body closer to the balcony door.